Indian Lake Tornado Relief Fund

 PHASE 3 FUNDING - JUNE 1 AND BEYOND

-Following the recommendation of the Indian Lake Tornado Committee, the United Way Board moved on May 28 to end the Phase 2 funding period.
-Remaining money from the Indian Lake Tornado Relief Fund has been turned over to the Logan County EMA's Long-Term Recovery Committee.
+Following the recommendation of the Indian Lake Tornado Committee, remaining and future funds from the Indian Lake Tornado Relief Fund are being turned over to the Logan County EMA's Long-Term Recovery Committee.
 This team works with case managers to individually address unmet needs of families after they have been through the insurance and FEMA process.
 Help is coordinated on a case-by-case basis.
 Please call (937) 450-0404 if you are in need of further tornado assistance.

 United Way participated in a similar process after the 2019 flooding that occurred in West Liberty and Russells Point.